 *This version of the anthem is not available on Spotify.
 Listen to it here.

-Amaara is the solo project of former Calgarian Kaelen Ohm, who usually plays alongside her husband, Reuben Bullock, in Reuben & The Dark.
-Blue is a stand-out track from Amaara’s recently released Black Moon EP.
-It’s a beautiful number – dreamy and atmospheric without being sleepy.
-Lovely melody as well.
+Amaara is the solo project of former Calgarian, Kaelen Ohm, who usually plays alongside her husband, Reuben Bullock, in Reuben and the Dark.
+“Blue” is a stand-out track from Amaara’s recently released Black Moon EP.
+It’s a beautiful number — dreamy and atmospheric without being sleepy.
+It has a lovely melody as well.

-Tony King— Jeanne Lee & Ran Blake, “Where Flamingos Fly”
+Tony King: Jeanne Lee with Ran Blake, “Where Flamingos Fly”

 This is a recreation of medieval music from Moorish Spain.
-The album was an early recording of Early Music out originally back in 1977.
+The album was an early recording of early music out originally in 1977.
 The music has a definite Middle Eastern feel to it and even features the sound of trickling water.
 Perhaps a musical depiction of a holy site with a fountain?
 I’m not sure, but it’s certainly evocative!